jamesqquick/auth0-react-workshop/README.md

 [Follow the hands-on instructions](https://auth0.com/blog/complete-guide-to-react-user-authentication/#Calling-an-API)

+## Hosting (Bonus)

-**Optional** Hosting with AWS Amplify
+### Hosting with AWS Amplify

-For deploying the React application to AWS Amplify from the Amplify CLI, you'll need the [Amplify CLI](https://docs.amplify.aws/cli/start/install) installed and a user profile set up in AWS that has sufficient access.
+For deploying the React application to AWS Amplify, you'll need the [Amplify CLI](https://docs.amplify.aws/cli/start/install) installed and a user profile set up in AWS that has sufficient access.
 If you don't have a user created, you can create one in the steps below.

-Make sure to navigate into the `frontend` directory in your terminal if you aren't already.
-Then, configure the Amplify CLI.
+> Make sure to navigate into the `frontend` directory in your terminal if you aren't already.

+Configure the Amplify CLI.

 `amplify configure`

 You will then be taken to the browser where you will need to login with your AWS credentials.
-After you have logged in successfully, continue in the terminal.
+After you have logged in successfully, continue in the terminal to setup the region and username.

-Choose your region.
-In this example, I'm using `us-east-1`.
+Region - choose an appropriate region for your site to be hosted in

-Choose a username for your new user.
-If you have already have a created user, just press enter.
+Username - choose a username for the new user you will create

 You should then be taken back to the browser where you can finish creating the new user.
-Make sure to choose the following setup.
+Make sure to choose the following configuration for your user.

 -   AWS Access Type - programmatic access
--   Permissions - you can choose `AdministratorAccess` for demo purposes although it is recommended to restrict this access more appropriately with a real application
+-   Permissions - you can choose `AdministratorAccess` for demo purposes ( keep in mind, it is recommended to restrict this access more appropriately with a real application)
 -   Tags - none

 After you've gone through those settings, click `Create User` and take note of the `Access key ID` and `Secret access key`.
 Follow the details in the command line by pasting in these two properties appropriately.
-Lastly, choose a profile name (**you'll need this profile name shortly**).
+Lastly, choose a profile name (**remember this as you'll need it shortly**).

 With the CLI configured, now initialize the React project as an AWS Amplify project.